filecoin-project/devgrants/open-grant-proposals/starling-verify.md

 # Project Description

-Please describe exactly what you are planning to build.
-Make sure to include the following:

 The Starling Framework for Data Integrity has three modules: capture, storage and verification.
 With this grant we propose to complete the third module, verify, to allow researchers to validate and publish data with end-to-end features:

 - *Link*